U.S. settles flap over Venezuelan president's overflight

 Washington told Venezuela late on Thursday that permission was granted even though the request had not been properly submitted, State Department spokeswoman Marie Harf said.

-Maduro said on Twitter at about 10:30 p.m. local time Thursday (0300 GMT Friday) that he had left Venezuela for Beijing.
+Maduro said on Twitter at about 10:30 p.m. local time Thursday (11 a.m.
+ET Friday) that he had left Venezuela for Beijing.

 Hours earlier, Caracas complained that the United States had banned Maduro's jet from flying through U.S. airspace en route to a state visit in China this weekend, calling it an act of aggression.